SujalAhrodia/30_Days_Of_Code/README.md

 If the book is returned after the calendar year in which it was expected, there is a fixed fine of 10000.
 Input Format
 ### Day27
 >1.
-Since the problem is not explained proeprly, please check it [here](https://www.hackerrank.com/challenges/30-testing/problem)
+Since the problem is not explained properly, please check it [here](https://www.hackerrank.com/challenges/30-testing/problem)